fiqrioemry/fiqrioemry/README.md

 ## 👨‍💻 About Me

-Passionate Software Developer with a strong focus on building scalable backend systems and clean frontend interfaces.
-Experienced in Golang, React, and Docker-based microservices architecture.
-Driven by a passion for problem-solving, clean code, and delivering impactful digital solutions.
+Passionate Software Developer with hands-on experience in building scalable backend systems and clean, responsive frontend interfaces.
+Proficient in Golang, Node.js (Express), and modern frontend frameworks like React, Svelte, Vue, and Next.js.
+Skilled in deploying production-ready applications using NGINX, Docker, and automated CI/CD pipelines.
+Driven by a love for clean code, system design, and delivering impactful digital solutions end-to-end.

 ---